Weave Code

 5. Team Expertise

-• Does the team have experience with Symfony’s DI or configuration systems to troubleshoot integration issues?
+• Does your team have experience with Symfony’s DependencyInjection component to troubleshoot integration issues (e.g., service compilation)?

 Integration Approach